MooersLab/writingLogTemplate/README.md

 - 20 considerations for planning a manuscript.
 - A table of contents that is automatically generated and hyperlinked.
 - An automatically generated index that is hyperlinked.
-- Support for generating a references cited section form a Bibtex library.
+- Support for generating a references cited section from a Bibtex library.
-- A writing log section for recording notes by each day's accomplishments.
+- A writing log section for recording notes on each day's accomplishments.
 - Plot of wordcount by writing session to track your progress.

 ## Instructions

 Instructions for using the writing log are found in the annotations in the template.
-You can delete these after they are no longer needed.
+You can go ahead and delete these after they are no longer needed.

 Version 0.3 of the writing log is divided into four sections: